Title: Plesiosaurus macrocephalus from Lyme Regis

 Creator: Drawn and lithographed by George Scharf

-Description: Print of a Plesiosaurus macrocephalus, a large marine reptile.
-This was the first specimen found of a Plesiosaurus macrocephalus and was discovered by Mary Anning at Lyme Regis in December 1830 and named by William Buckland in 1836.
+Description: This fossil of a juvenile Plesiosaurus macrocephalus, was the first of its species found.
+It was discovered by Mary Anning at Lyme Regis in December 1830 and named by William Buckland in 1836.
 William Willoughby, Lord Cole, later Earl of Enniskillen (and Fellow of the Geological Society), purchased the fossil in 1831 for the then massive sum of 200 guineas.
 The specimen is now housed at the Natural History Museum.